huanglx12/Swiss-Voting/README.md

 ## 1. Context

-The canton of Valais will be revising its Constitution and a Constitutive Assembly has to be elected in November, 2018 following a party-list proportional election process.
+The canton of Valais will be revising its Constitution and a Constitutive Assembly has to be elected in November, 2018 following a party-list proportional representation electoral process.
 A non-partisan group wants to allow members of the civil society that do not belong to any political party to run for this election as well, despite the fact that the electoral process requires party lists.
 Therefore they have organized primaries to elect committees in 8 districts of the canton.
 These elected committees will run for the November election under the banner of the non-partisan group.

 The electoral committee of the non-partisan group thinks that it is important that *all* members of the civil society are represented in the writing of a Constitution -- so they need a way to select a balance committee across important attributes: gender, age and locality.